oneeve8/kobble-data/content/videonarrativehowto.md

 ## Organizing your data

-I had collected a bunch of links
+I had collected a bunch of links about Mark Twain, and right now they are a bit disorganised.

-I think I want to put all my quotes in one folder
-So first I will create an folder item and name it
+So, I think I want to put all my quotes in one folder So first I will create an folder item and name it
 Now I can drag and drop all my quotes into one folder.

-I think I would like to organise my information about the life of Mark Twain and keep that separate from his works.
+I think I would also like to organise my information about the life of Mark Twain and keep that separate from his works.

 You get the idea, it’s all just drag and drop.